mukesh-mike/Subtitle-Convertor/README.md

 # Subtitle-Convertor
-A simple python application to convert a subtitle/text in a particular language to 104 other languages provided by google.
+A simple python application to convert a subtitle(.srt file) in a particular language to 104 other languages provided by google.

 Steps: